earthly/website/blog/_posts/2023-09-11-shutting-down-earthly-ci.md

 So, our conclusion is that we need to shut down Earthly CI and refocus our energy on what is working: Earthly and Earthly Satellites. [^1]

-[^1]: What does this mean for the CI industry?
-Are we just never going to have new, better CIs ever again?
-Are we doomed to use mediocre CIs forever?
-I don't think so.
-After all, GitHub Actions started not too long ago, and it's quickly becoming the de-facto standard, at least for the open-source community and small companies.
-What's different about GitHub Actions is that it has a huge platform play.
-This is despite the fact that like many other traditional CIs, the offering is not differentiated.
-It just happens to be closer to your code, and that is convenient.
-So there are ways to get on the market.
-Theoretically, any existing CI company could innovate on top of its existing platform.
-But to make a significant difference, it would most likely require big architectural changes.
-Plus a syntax change would mean customers would have to migrate over.
-Plus innovator's dilemma and all that.
-I don't see this variant as a likely scenario.
-Will a net new player be able to launch a new CI ever again?
-I think so, yes.
-But the strategy has to be different.
-I can see this happening in a few possible ways:

-* You go for specific verticals first, where a traditional generic CI is inferior in the DX department, and you bring really good DX yourself.
-Like the best CI for frontend projects.
-In many ways, that's what Vercel is doing, even though CI/CD is not their main target.
-Another example might be targeting CI/CD for ML/AI, and then extending into generic CI/CD.
-The relatively limited size of the CI/CD space ($1B TAM), makes it unattractive to stay in the single vertical forever because the piece of the pie is too small - you have to branch out.
-That's why CI/CD is not Vercel's main thing - frontend CI/CD isn't a big enough market.

-* You build a product close enough to CI/CD, build wide adoption, and then extend to CI/CD.
-We might one day come back and pursue this path ourselves.

-* Creating a drop-in replacement for existing technologies. e.g. a CI that can run Jenkinsfiles, but has 10X the usability of Jenkins.

-* Some other strategy that I can't think of.

 But Vlad, you're deprecating the thing you just launched?